 Stern Castle: Merchants' estate dominated Irvington's skyline

-Renowned architect Alexander Jackson Davis designed Ridgeview for wealthy New York importer August C. Richards at the pinnacle of a 99-acre estate east of North Broadway in 1875.
+Renowned architect Alexander Jackson Davis designed Ridgeview for wealthy New York importer August C. Richards at the pinnacle of his 99-acre estate east of North Broadway in 1875.
 Today it's the site of Irvington High School.

 This is a sketch of August C. Richards’ original Ridgeview, mansion ca. 1886.
 (Irvington Public Library, Local History Collection) |